mathildaj/Neighborhood-Map/README.md

 ![alt text](app_screenshot.jpg)

+Go to [here](https://neighborhood-map-mathilda.herokuapp.com/index.html) to see the live version.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.